pghvlaans/sbotools/man/sboconfig.1.md

 **sboconfig** is a front-end for managing **sbotools** configuration options.
 Using **sboconfig** without any flags enters the **Settings** menu within **sbotool**, provided that **dialog(1)** is installed.
-If running as root, settings changes can be done from here.
+If running as root, settings changes can be done here.

-The [sbotools.conf(5)](sbotools.conf.5.md) file can also be manually edited; any fields not relevant to **sbotools** configuration are ignored.
+The [sbotools.conf(5)](sbotools.conf.5.md) file can also be edited manually; any fields not relevant to **sbotools** configuration are ignored.
 To use a configuration directory other than */etc/sbotools*, export an environment variable **SBOTOOLS_CONF_DIR** with an absolute path.